pymupdf/PyMuPDF/docs/faq.rst

-rotation                       multiple of 90 degrees                any angle clipping                       no (full image only)                  yes keep aspect ratio              yes (default option)                  yes (default option) transparency (water marking)   depends on image                      yes location / placement           scaled to fit target rectangle        scaled to fit target rectangle performance                    automatic prevention of duplicates;   automatic prevention of duplicates;
+rotation                       multiple of 90 degrees                any angle clipping                       no (full image only)                  yes keep aspect ratio              yes (default option)                  yes (default option) transparency (water marking)   depends on image                      depends on the page location / placement           scaled to fit target rectangle        scaled to fit target rectangle performance                    automatic prevention of duplicates;   automatic prevention of duplicates;
                                MD5 calculation on every execution    faster than :meth:`Page.insert_image`